PukhrajDewangan22/Paudha_Rakshak/README.md

 **Paudha Rakshak** is a responsive web-based application built using **Flask** and **Machine Learning** to detect plant diseases from images.
 Users can **upload plant leaf images** or **capture photos using the device’s rear camera**.
 Based on the image, the app detects the disease and provides:

 - 🌱 Disease name
 - 💊 Precautionary measures
 - 🌾 Recommended fertilizers and supplements

-Additionally, the platform allows users to **borrow essential gardening equipment**, including **fertilizers, supplements, and other plant-care tools**, making it a comprehensive tool for plant care and disease prevention.
+Additionally, the platform allows users to **borrow essential gardening items**, such as **fertilizers, supplements, and other plant-care equipment**, making it a complete tool for plant health and management.

 ---

 ## 📸 Features

-- Detect plant diseases using machine learning
+- Detect plant diseases using a trained ML model
-- Upload or capture plant images through the browser
+- Upload images or capture using the rear camera
-- View detailed precautions and treatments
+- Get precautions and treatment recommendations
-- Responsive and mobile-friendly design
+- Borrow plant essentials like fertilizers and supplements
-- Borrow essential items like fertilizers and supplements
+- Clean, responsive design for all screen sizes
-- Powered by Flask, Pandas, and Pillow for fast and accurate results
+- Backend powered by Flask; image processing with Pillow; data lookup with Pandas

 ---